 Oh no, no, no, no.

 ...I hate my life.
-I truly, truly do.

 Then I thought of Dom and Aidan.
-The need to help them was itching, egging me on in the back of my brain, and I knew I wouldn’t be able to fully relax until both of them were okay.
+The need to help them was an itch inside me, nagging at the back of my brain, and I knew I wouldn’t be able to fully relax until both of them were okay.
 After all, Dom had asked for pumpkin pie.
 She hadn’t done that since...
 Well, since Victoire was made Head Girl over two years ago.

 I knew what I had to do.